thepingdoctor/Bates-Labeler/README.md

 - ✅ Support for password-protected PDFs
 - ✅ Batch processing of multiple PDFs with continuous numbering
 - ✅ Progress tracking for large documents
+- ✅ **Real-time status updates** - Live progress tracking with cancellation support (Web UI)
 - ✅ **Combine multiple PDFs** into single file with continuous Bates numbering
 - ✅ **Index page generation** - Professional document index for combined PDFs
 - ✅ **Bates number filenames** - Name output files by first Bates number with CSV/PDF mappings
 - ✅ **Custom fonts** - Support for TrueType (.ttf) and OpenType (.otf) fonts
+- ✅ **Logo placement** - Upload and position logos on separator pages (SVG, PNG, JPG, WEBP)
+- ✅ **QR codes** - Generate QR codes with Bates numbers on all pages or separators
+- ✅ **Watermarks** - Add customizable text watermarks with opacity and rotation
+- ✅ **ZIP download** - Download all processed files as a single archive

 ### Customization Options
 - **Position**: Place Bates numbers at various positions on the page